 An aeroplane subject operating under the visual flight rules (VFR) by day is subject to the following instrument carriage requirements:

-- be calibrated in ft, except that, if a flight is conducted in a foreign country which measures FLs or altitudes in metres, the equipment must be calibrated in metres, or fitted with a conversion placard or device.
+The equipment must have an adjustable datum scale calibrated in millibars or hPa; an be calibrated in ft, except that, if a flight is conducted in a foreign country which measures FLs or altitudes in metres, the equipment must be calibrated in metres, or fitted with a conversion placard or device.

-- worn by, or immediately accessible to, the pilot for the duration of the flight.
+The equipment must display accurate time in hours, minutes and seconds.
+It must be fitted to the aircraft or immediately accessible to, the pilot for the duration of the flight.

 The time instrument is often displayed on the OAT gauge shown below.